 2. What to Pack

 The best way to plan the perfect road trip abroad is to first consider your intended destination.
-If you are planning on going to places such as Scotland or Ireland, you will need to pack some heavy clothing even if it’s during the summer.
+If you are planning on going to places such as Scotland or Ireland, you will need first need the help of experts from luxury scotland tours to ensure you have the best experience.
+And secondly, you will have to pack some heavy clothing even if it’s during the summer.
 The weather here is quite unpredictable.

 A pair of boots or shoes could come in handy even if you do not plan on